nuhla/StarWareGame/README.md

  #why Phaser And Arcad
   - arcade physics make it easier to develop the feeling of reality of landing, bouncing, flaying, moving
-  - for phaser, it makes it easier to sperate and create sprit aims and animate it with sheets and png's
+  - for phaser, it makes it easier to sperate and create sprits and animate it with sheets and png's